diegomrodrigues/statistical_learning_notes/04. Basis Expansion/topics.md

         *   Wavelet transform as an orthonormal basis for representation of data with compression capability.
         *   Thresholding of coefficients to produce smooth functions.
         *  SURE Shrinkage: using Stein Unbiased Risk Estimation for shrinkage

-**Key Themes:**

-*   **Beyond Linearity:** Utilizing transformations of input variables as a means to increase model flexibility.
-*   **Basis Expansions:** The importance of selecting basis functions for efficient model representation.
-*   **Splines:** Piecewise polynomial functions and use of knots for controlling complexity in curve modeling.
-*   **Regularization:** Techniques for controlling complexity through smoothing parameters and shrinkage penalties in function estimation.
-*  **Local Smoothing:** Representation of smooth functions with local support and the flexibility in modeling via basis functions.
-*   **Bias-Variance Tradeoff:** Explicit visualization and control of this tradeoff by different techniques.
-*  **Functional Modeling:** Working directly with functional data via transforms and basis functions.
-*   **Kernel Methods:** Implicit representation of feature spaces by inner product based function spaces.
-*   **Wavelets:** Multiresolution analysis with filters and transforms for efficient feature representation and denoising.

-This detailed list should give you a solid foundation for studying Chapter 5.
-Please let me know if there's anything else you'd like to explore further!